Skip to main content

 You have to have either a Cumulative College GPA of 3.5 or higher or a Cumulative High School GPA of 3.75 or higher.
 If you do not meet these requirements, you might still be able to join if you get a recommendation from an LPC instructor or a high school counselor, though there is no guarantee and your GPA has to be no less than 3.0 in college or 3.25 in high school.

 You can participate in the LPC Honors Program and take some of your courses as Honors.
-However, you will not be able to use any of the transfer agreements like UCLA TAP, unless you stay at LPC for at least a year after high-school.
-“Transfer priority agreements" are specifically designed for community college transfer students who were not able for various reasons to go into a 4-year-university right after high-school, even though they have the potential.
-That means you MUST be a transfer student to qualify for a transfer agreement.
+However, you will not be able to use any of the transfer agreements like UCLA TAP, unless you stay at LPC for at least two years after high-school.
+“Transfer priority agreements" are specifically designed for community college 2 year transfer students who were not able for various reasons to go into a 4-year-university right after high-school, even though they have the potential.
+That means you MUST be a second year transfer student to qualify for a transfer agreement.
 Still taking some Honors courses will help boost your college applications and demonstrate academic rigor even if you are not eligible for UCLA TAP or other transfer agreements.
-It might help you to use a transfer agreement if you do stay for another year in LPC after graduating high school, but be advised that it is more difficult to complete the Honors Program in one-year, and one-transfer students’ chances are much lower than two-year.
+It might help you to use a transfer agreement if you do stay in LPC after graduating high school, but be advised that no more than 2 Honors Courses taken before high school graduation can count for the 5 required for transfer agreements.
+This means that no matter how many Honors Courses you complete while in highschool - you will still have to take 3 more.

 Unfortunately, due to the limited number of spaces available in the Honors program, we can't accept everyone; thus, some qualified applicants are put on the waitlist.
 Admission from the waitlist is on a first-come, first-served basis, as spots become available.

-Spots can become available anytime, but most likely after the next semester schedule is up, once we know how many Honors sections we have to accommodate more students.
+Spots can become available anytime, but most likely after the schedule for next semester is posted, once we know how many Honors Designated sections are on the schedule. we can see if it's possible to accommodate more students.
 Spots might become available also when grades are due, because some students might be dropped out of the program due to low GPA.

 We would recommend coming to the club meetings.
 The club is for everyone; you don't have to be in the program, and you can learn about the resources and the program beforehand.
 The club info is available on the Honors Program website:

-There is a way to take Honors courses if you are on the waitlist: taking full Honors sections.
-However, people in the Honors program will have priority in registering for the full Honors sections, but if there is still space available, waitlisted students may enroll in those sections.
-If you are interested, please contact our Honors Director so they know you are interested in enrolling in an Honors section.
+There is a way to take Honors courses if you are on the waitlist through enrolling in the full Honors Designated Sections that still have open sots available.
+Students in the Honors program will have priority in registering for these sections, but if there is still space available, waitlisted students can use a special code to enroll in those sections.
+If you are interested, please contact the Honors Program Staff for help with the code/registration.

 Honors Courses & Requirements

-You also only need 5 if you want to qualify for specific programs like TAP for UCLA, and if you want to graduate as an Honors Scholar.
-You will still benefit from the Program even if you don't do all 5 courses.
-Each course will still show as an Honors course on your transcript, and you could talk about your project/s on the application to any college; it will always make your application stand out.
+To graduate as an Honors Scholar and to use most of the transfer agreements (such as UCLA TAP) you need to complete a minimum of 5 Honors Courses and an Honors Research Seminar.
+However, you will still benefit from the Program even if you don't do all 5 courses.
+Each course will still show as an Honors course on your transcript, and you could talk about your project/s on your transfer application to any college; it will always make your application stand out.
+And to graduate from the Honors Program as an Honors Student Participant it is enough to complete only one Honors course successfully.

 No. Taking Honors courses outside of your major can be useful to display versatility in your interests.
 However, if you’re planning to transfer into a specific major at university, it’s a good idea to complete some Honors coursework in the required classes for that major.

-If you are considering applying for UCLA TAP or other transfer agreements, then it may not be possible.
-You would need to have 4 Honors courses and the majority of your major requirements for two majors completed by the end of Fall when you apply.
-This might put extra stress on you, your GPA might suffer and you might find yourself in a worse situation without the TAP certification.
+If you join the Honors Program only in the second year of community college then applying for UCLA TAP or other transfer agreements may not be possible.
+You would need to have 5 Honors courses and the majority of your major requirements for two majors completed by the end of Fall when you apply.
+This means you will have to take 5 Honors Courses in your first semester in the program.
+While UCLA allows for some exceptions for the 5th Honors Course left for last Spring, completing 4 Honors courses in your first semester in the program is still very difficult.
+This might put extra stress on you, your GPA might suffer and you might find yourself in a worse situation and still without the TAP certification.
+You might increase your chanced if you can start taking Honors courses during the summer before your last Fall, but Honors courses in summer are very limited.

-That being said, even if you cannot do the whole program and get certified, enrolling in one Honors course during the Fall can provide you with important experience and will prepare you for transfer, especially if the Honors course is in your major.
-It might also help your application, but since you will probably be applying in the Fall, universities may not consider the honors course fully if you haven't completed it yet.
+That being said, even if you cannot do the whole program and get certified, enrolling even in one Honors course during the Fall can provide you with important experience and will prepare you for transfer, especially if the Honors course is in your major.
+It might also help your application if you describe your Honors project in one of the essays, but universities may not consider the honors course fully since it will still be in progress.

 Unfortunately, you cannot take Honors Courses during the Winter Intersession.
 The time frame would be too short to complete the requirements of an Honors Project.
 The purpose of an Honors Project is to give you enough time to engage in deeper learning and research beyond that of a regular course, and with how Winter Intersession is structured, it would not be possible to take one.

 For Summer, you could potentially take some Honors courses during the summer, but they are very limited, so you should not count on it.
+No Honors Designated Sections are available in summer.
 Since the Honors Program does not work in the summer you cannot submit any Honors Contracts, even if your professor approves it.
-You may complete an Honors course during the summer only if your professor is Honors-certified and they are offering an Honors embedded component where the contract is not required.
+The only way to complete an Honors course during the summer is if your professor is Honors-certified and they are offering an Honors embedded component where the contract is not required.
 In that case, the course could count towards your Honors requirement; however, the honors designation will not appear on your transcript until the fall semester begins.

-Yes, you can do Honors work with another Honors student.
-However, the final written report must be individual and different from each other.
+Yes, you can do Honors work with another Honors student through an embedded component or a contract.
+However, all forms and contracts have to be submitted individually by each student, and the final written report must be individual and different from each other.
 This means that the same report CANNOT be submitted for everyone.
 Each of you will have to submit your own project report, emphasizing your contribution to the group outcome.

 If you do not complete an Honors Project successfully, it will not count towards transfer agreements or Honors Scholar.
 Remember that you can only drop 1 Honors Contract or Embedded Component.
 This means you cannot drop or fail any more Honors projects.
 If you are at risk of dropping or failing more than 1 Honors Project, it could result in removal from the Honors Program.
 However, there will be no penalty if you drop or fail a designated Honors Section.
 It will not count towards your failed/dropped category.
 If you are at risk of dropping or failing more than 1 Honors project, reach out to our Honors Director to explain your situation, but there are no guarantees that you will still be in the Honors Program.
 Keep in mind that the Honors Program is for students who want to challenge themselves beyond the regular curriculum.
 If you struggle to complete Honors projects, the Honors program may not be a good fit for you and might distract you from your irregular classwork and consequently affect your GPA.